IBM-Cloud/docs/services/IoT/information_management/im_index.md

 Some common use cases for application interfaces include:
 - Providing your application developers consistent interfaces to access event-driven device data in a REST-like manner.
-- Normalizing data from devices of different makes or models that publish data in different formats.
-- Combining event data from several different device types to model any given IoT thing.
-- Modifying and converting data formats to fit your application model.

 For interfaces API documentation (beta), see [{{site.data.keyword.iot_short_notm}} HTTP REST API  ![External link icon](../../../icons/launch-glyph.svg)](https://docs.internetofthings.ibmcloud.com/apis/swagger/v0002-beta/info-mgmt-beta.html){: new_window}.